 Expand your culinary taste buds and try a new cuisine.
-Go to the grocery store or nearby restaurant and select a cuisine you are not very familiar with.
-If you go out to eat, take some friends along for dinner so that you can order and share more than one dish.
-While you're there, don't be afraid to ask questions about the menu so that you can gain a better understanding of the foods, preparation techniques, spices, and even the cultural meaning attached to some of the dishes.
-If you select food from the grocery store, choose food or dishes with minimal preparation maybe something from the frozen section.
+Go to the grocery store or a nearby restaurant and select a cuisine you are not very familiar with.
+If you go out to eat, take some friends along so you can order and share more than one dish.
+While you're there, don't be afraid to ask questions about the menu, so you can gain a better understanding of the foods, preparation techniques, spices, and even the cultural meaning attached to some of the dishes.
+If you select food from the grocery store, choose food or dishes that require you to do minimal preparation-maybe something from the frozen section.
 As you try the new food(s), think about your eating experience in terms of sensory properties.
 Are the smells, flavors, and textures different from what you are used to eating?
-Do you like the new foods you are trying, and/or do you think that after multiple exposures to the food you would learn to like it?
+Do you like the new foods you are trying, or do you think that after multiple exposures to the food you would learn to like it?